sunflower-header-1

 A social app for finding and pairing design students with other design students based on their preferences.

-• What if issues arrive when a student doesn't complete the task?
+Cons: Issues can arrive when a student doesn't complete the task

 winner